Your Handy Guide To Preparing For Interior House Painting

 • If you’re painting a bathroom, you’ll need paint that can handle damp, humid conditions and that offers mould resistance.

 • Calculating the correct amount of paint is important and saves you from running out before the job is finished.
 A paint calculator can help.
-Try this one.

-To DIY Paint or Not To DIY Paint, That is the Question!
+To DIY Paint or Not to DIY Paint?
+That is the Question!

 It’s at this point that many enthusiastic DIYers decide that interior house painting is a job best left to the professionals.
-If that’s where you’ve landed, we understand – and we’re here to help.
+If that’s where you’ve landed, we understand, and we’re here to help.

-Your friends at AJ Cochrane & Sons are on their way for the interior paint job in your Perth home!
+The best Perth painters are on their way for the interior paint job in your home!
 By calling in the professionals, you can be confident that you’ll get the gorgeous paint finish you’re looking for.
+Our streamlined painting project management ensures minimal hassle to you and your family.
+However, there are things you can do ahead of our arrival that can make the process even smoother.

 1. Remove fragile items and electronics from the room